11ty/demo-eleventy-serverless-oauth/README.md

 ---
 ```

-### Infrastructure
+### OAuth Application Providers

-This example includes both a Netlify and GitHub provider.
+This example includes providers via Netlify and GitHub.
 You can use one or more of these providers.
 If you only want a subset of these providers, just remove the Login buttons that you don’t want and don’t worry about the relevant environment variables for that provider.

 1. Create your OAuth application: [Netlify OAuth](https://app.netlify.com/user/applications) and/or [GitHub OAuth](https://github.com/settings/applications/new)
 2. Add the appropriate environment variables to your `.env` file: